olifon/sandbox-js/README.md

 * bigint
 * symbol

-All objects comming from the sandbox will return a JailObject (if not resolved), including Functions, Proxy etc Some objects can be resolved to an Object for the main code:
+All objects comming from the sandbox will return a JailObject (if not resolved), including Functions, Proxy etc.
+Some objects can be resolved to an equivalent object for the main code:

 Resolved objects:
 * Number